bigtoga/Examples/Cloud/Azure/Traffic Management/App Gateway/Hierarchy of Azure App Gateway.md

 Pre-App GW steps
 - Provision Azure Key Vault
 - Upload certificates needed
+- Generate a .CER for the trusted root certificate of the backend servers if needed

 Once you have your app ready to go, stand up a new App Gateway: